 In addition to his songs with the 400 Unit, Jason also played some songs from his solo albums Southeastern and Something More Than Free.
 Songs like “24 Frames,” “Stockholm,” and “Something More Than Free.”

 A Song of Love and Sobriety

 While his wife, Amanda Shires, who is the fiddler for the 400 Unit, isn’t always at the shows with the rest of the band (she has her own solo career- check her out!), I had the good fortune of seeing her perform that night.
-One of the highlights of that show was watching Jason sing the love song that he wrote for her, “Cover Me Up,” to her.
+One of the highlights of that show was watching Jason sing the love song that he wrote for her, “Cover Me Up,” while she played fiddle.
 The rest of the band left the stage for the occasion leaving Jason and Amanda on stage for an intimate performance.
 I realize how lucky all of us at the show in Baltimore were that night to have Amanda there and to be able to witness this expression of love.